maniospas/mhash/README.md

 Retrieves the value associated with a given string in the range `0`..`MHash.count-1`.
 If you want a mapping to ids, there is no need to store any kind of value elsewhere.

-**Calling mhash_entry for a non-registed key is UB.** Do not attempt to error catch the result afterwards by looking at the implementation - the interface is not equipped to deal with that.
+*Calling mhash_entry for a non-registed key is UB.* Do not attempt to error check the result afterwards by looking at the implementation - the interface is not equipped to present such info.
 This compromise is made for the sake of speed.
 Use the next function to safely get the value of an entry that could be missing.

 *mhash_check_at.* This is a safer -albeit a tad slower- version of `mhash_entry`.
 It returns a pointer at the memory address of a corresponding value, or NULL if the element is not found.
 The main additional cost is an internal string comparison.